Pauline Matheny, age 93, passed away peacefully, surrounded by her family on May 4, 2020.

 Those who wish may make contributions in memory of Pauline to Hope Lutheran Church, P.O.
 Box 246, Heppner, OR 97836 or Pioneer Memorial Hospital, P.O.
 Box 9, Heppner, OR 97836.

-To plant a tree in memory of Pauline Alice (Rauch) Matheny, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Pauline Alice (Rauch) Matheny, please visit our floral store.